Cameron-T-Cassidy/peripheral-headgear/Design Documentation.md

 # Headgear Peripheral Design Documentation

 ## Team Organization
 Our team was separated into two teams, input and output.
-Members of both teams assisted in setting up the principle hardware, such as the RasPi.
+Members of both teams assisted in setting up the principle hardware, which consisted of a RasPi 4, breadboard, and ski helmet.

 ### Input Team
 The input team consisted of Cameron Cassidy, Eric Anderson, Jonathan Pape, and Josiah Hamid-Khani.
 They researched various input devises for spatial perception and decided to use a LIDAR Lite for the initial prototype.
 After additional research, they opted to use a thermal camera and computer vision for the final product.
 Due to COVID, the thermal camera did not come in.
 However, an algorithm using OpenCV was developed and lightly tested.